Food and Nutrition Programs

 FOOD: For the Community

-Lunch is served on the second floor of our West Side Office at 1 PM on a first-come, first-served basis.
+Lunch is served on the second floor of our West Side Office at 1 PM on a first-come, first-served basis on Tuesdays - Fridays.

-Members of the Community may receive Emergency Pantry once a month with a referral from participating community organizations such as the Salvation Army, local churches, senior and community centers and government sources.
-Community Pantry bags are distributed at our West Side Office on Thursdays from 2:30 – 4 PM, and our our East Side office on Tuesdays and Thursdays from 2 – 4 PM.
+Members of the Community may receive Pantry once a month with a referral from participating community organizations such as the Salvation Army, local churches, senior and community centers and government sources.
+Community Pantry is distributed via client choice inventory list along with a nutrition education handout and/or recipe in each bag.
+Bags and items are based on family size and are distributed at our West Side Office on Thursdays at 2 PM and at on the East Side (at 158 East 115th Street) on Tuesdays from 11 AM - 3 PM.

 When individuals come to Iris House, our teams are always happy to provide free HIV Rapid Testing, safe sex kits including condoms and lube, and prevention education materials for members of the community who choose to use our food and nutrition services!

-For more information on any of Iris House's Food and Nutrition Services, please contact program director Jon Diamond at (646) 548-0100 x202 or email@example.com.
+For more information on any of Iris House's Food and Nutrition Services, please contact program director Serge Jean at (646) 548-0100 x202 or firstname.lastname@example.org.

 Iris House provides a number of ongoing classes, seminars and special opportunities for people to address ways to improve nutrition and lifestyle habits.